 If your back, shoulders, or arms hurt it can be impossible to concentrate on dissertation writing and dissertation editing.
 A good desk chair can make all the difference.
 Good desk chairs can be very expensive, and tough to afford on a dissertation writer's budget.
 However, Lifehacker recommends a low-cost model from Ikea, or even exercise balls, as great alternatives to more expensive models.
 Standing desks are also becoming increasingly popular, so if sitting isn't the best option for you, you might consider building your own low-cost standing desk.

 Creating a good writing space can help you get through a dissertation writing slump.
 But if it's not enough, give us a call.
 A dissertation coach or dissertation consultant can help you meet your dissertation goals.
 A Thesis Editor can help you make sure your arguments are persuasive and your writing effective, and a dissertation formatting expert can make sure that your dissertation meets all of your institution's requirements.
 We can also help with qualitative and quantitative research and analysis.
-We can provide dissertation help and dissertation services at any stage of your grad school process! < Dissertation Writing Help: Using Outlines and Concept Maps Dissertation Help: Should You Write a Digital Dissertation? >
+We can provide dissertation help and dissertation services at any stage of your grad school process! < Self-Care During COVID-19 EndNote: An Introduction >